Outdoor Empire Recommendations

 Buying Arrows for Hunting

 Buying arrows for hunting need more consideration than simply buying target arrows.
 Toughness of the arrows, especially at the insert, is important.
-If the arrow is cheaply made, it’ll shatter when it contacts a bone or tough muscle and inhumanely wound an animal.
+If it is cheaply made, it’ll shatter when it contacts a bone or tough muscle and inhumanely wound an animal.

 The rule of thumb is that the tougher the game, the heavier the arrow should be.
 Make sure you have the correct spine.
 But as a general rule: the more meat in the arrow, the tougher it is.

 Innovations such as hybrid aluminum & carbon fiber arrows are changing the game.
 So be on your toes when shopping and don’t be afraid to upgrade if you decide you want something new.
 There’s a huge market for used archery equipment that is worth checking.

 Ethics & Accuracy

 Hunting accuracy is the ability to make an ethical shot on a game no matter what or you pass on that animal.
 If you hunt all year for a chance at a single buck or hog, then you want to be sure that you can place an ethical shot and take home the bacon.
 To do this, you need quality arrows.

 The truth about arrows is that you can be the best shot in the world but if you have some bad equipment, you won’t hit the target and you’ll spend all day chasing a problem thinking it’s your form while it’s really your bolts.